 In this area is also a 12V DC adaptor cigarette lighter style.

 You can see that on the door panel of this section has a velcro strap to secure your iPod/music playing device while playing music from.
 Of note is you can only seem to play music from your phone via AUX line and not via the USB line, which is kinda stupid.
 But yeah the USB is only for charging.

 What Others Are Saying About The PB360S

-If you look at this radio’s rating on Home Depot, Amazon and Lowes you’ll notice it averages around 4.3 / 5 stars, which is really high.
-Here let’s take a look at some of the more constructive reviews from people who rated it 3 and 4 stars.
-We’ll stick to the 3 and 4 star because they tend to have the most useful combo of pros and cons.
+If you look at this radio’s rating on Home Depot, Amazon and Lowes you’ll notice it averages around 4 / 5 stars, which is really high.
+Here let’s analyze the results of some of the more constructive reviews from people who rated in the mid range.

 There’s 3 reviews each with some pros and cons.
 Let’s review the reviews.